|

 longtime editor of the monthly magazine Cribbage World, and the ACC's only

+Life Master - Seven Stars.
+He also directed two annual tournaments in Missoula, MT, served as the ACC's President, and was one of the game's most affable emissaries.
+It's scarcely an exaggeration to say that Colvert's career defines modern cribbage.
 George "Ras" Rasmussen is a Life Master - Two Stars, a four-time All-American, the national Grass Roots Division 1 champion in 2009, a former state champion in Virginia, Montana and Washington, and holds a Gold Award and a President's Award.
 He also directs the Washington State Championship, held

 each year in Centralia, WA.
 His articles on cribbage are available on the

+ACC Web site.
 Michael Schell is a pioneer of modern cribbage theory, which synthesizes traditional concepts of expert play with new computer-informed insights and analysis.
 He has published Cribbage Forum since 2000.
 Schell holds a Bronze Award, is a Washington State Champion (2001), and was one of the principal architects of ACC Internet Cribbage.
+Phyllis Schmidt is a charter member of the ACC, and has been

 playing cribbage for about 40 years.
 She is a Life Master - One Star, a